yl2342/ytsp25/README.md

 # Yale Trading Simulation Platform (YTSP)

-A Robinhood-like full-stack web application for Yale students to simulate stock investments, manage financial portfolios, and interact with a community of peers.
+A full-stack web application for Yale students to simulate stock investments, manage financial portfolios, and interact with a community of peers.

 ---
 <div align="center">